tommy141x/vMenu/README.md

-# My custom fork of vMenu that adds extension functionality with lua exports.
+# My custom fork of vMenu that adds plugin functionality with lua exports.